kammitama5/kammitama5.github.io/_posts/2018-6-25-Monday-June-25th.md

   moves in terms of rotation are tied to bytes.
 It's just super interesting.

 ## RustReach
 - We had a meeting today, with Florian and QuietMisdreavus.
 It was *awesome*.
+I love *both* of their sense of humour.
+I asked QuietMisdreavus about VBS, and he wanted to know if I follow him on Twitter haha.
+  Actually, I don't, but I just thought it interesting that he had created some programmes using VBS.
+  I have a friend who is obsessed with VBS and Kirby and Windows 95.
+Like he's literally wiped several laptops and replaced the OS with Windows 95 :D And he's barely 20 years old.
-My peers are amazing, and I'm going to spend an evening with Rust tomorrow because I seriously feel behind.
+- Florian was also really interesting.
+I also liked his sense of humour.
+He says he likes puns.
+Oh no... not *another* engineer who likes puns.
+Save us! :D My peers are amazing, and I'm going to spend an evening with Rust tomorrow because I seriously feel behind.
 So we'll see how that goes!
   I need to fail a lot at Rust, and I haven't done that yet.
 So that means putting in the time.
   This week is super busy for me in terms of